I am incredibly grateful for the opportunity to play such a wide variety of orchestral repertoire during my tenure in GDYO.

 Dr. Kelsey Nussbaum currently teaches undergraduate and graduate coursework in music education at the University of Washington.
 She spent five years teaching string orchestra in public schools in Austin, Texas and continues to maintain a private bass studio.
 Nussbaum earned her PhD and MM from the University of North Texas and her Bachelor’s from the University of Texas at Austin.
 Dr. Nussbaum pursues an active research agenda that explores institutional, structural, and societal barriers which may be impacting access, equity, and inclusion within all levels of music education.

-Do you feel that GDYO had an impact on your career?
-How so?
+What was your favorite GDYO experience or memory?
+Do you feel that GDYO had an impact on your life?

-Tell us about your career – what are you currently up to?
-What achievements are you most proud of and why?
+What life achievements are you most proud of so far and why?

 Tell us about some of your personal and/or professional goals for the future.

-IF YOU OR SOMEONE YOU KNOW WOULD BE INTERESTED IN SHARING THE ALUMNI SPOTLIGHT OR WOULD LIKE MORE INFORMATION REGARDING THE ACTIVITIES OF THE GDYO ALUMNI ASSOCIATION, CONTACT CHARILYNE ROJAS-SIEGEL AT CHARILYNE@GDYO.ORG.
+IF YOU OR SOMEONE YOU KNOW WOULD BE INTERESTED IN SHARING THE ALUMNI SPOTLIGHT OR WOULD LIKE MORE INFORMATION ABOUT THE GDYO ALUMNI ASSOCIATION, CONTACT CHARILYNE ROJAS AT CHARILYNE@GDYO.ORG.